-If you are seeking an experienced dog bite lawyer in the Atlanta or Marietta areas of Georgia, please call the Law Offices of Humberto Izquierdo, Jr., PC today at 770-888-8901.
+If you are seeking an experienced dog bite lawyer in the Atlanta or Marietta areas of Georgia, please contact the Law Offices of Humberto Izquierdo, Jr., PC today at 770-888-8901.
 Consultations are free and we don’t charge attorney fees unless and until we recover compensation for you.

 Georgia Dog Bite Law

 Bites from a “dangerous” or “potentially dangerous” dog are considered strict liability.
 This means that as long as dog owners were aware that their dogs were dangerous or posed a threat, they have to pay for damages regardless of circumstances.
 An owner of a dangerous dog may also face criminal penalties, including jail time.

 These attacks are often linked to premises liability cases.
 According to Georgia law, dog owners are required to keep a dangerous or potentially dangerous dog confined securely away from others.
 State laws also require dog owners to post signs that alert others to the presence of a dangerous dog on the premises in addition to carrying at least $15,000 of liability insurance.

 Unlike many states, Georgia dog bite laws tend to favor dog owners, which is why it’s so important to work with an experienced attorney who understands the law and how to build a strong case.
 In order to be held liable for dog-related injuries in Georgia, a dog owner must have known that the animal was dangerous or posed a bite risk.